-Before you make your final decision there are several things you need to know in order to make the best decision for yourself.
+Before you make your final decision, you need to know the following:

-Abortion method used before a pregnancy reaches 14 weeks gestation (since your last menstrual period)
+Suction aspiration is an abortion method used before a pregnancy reaches 14 weeks gestation (since your last menstrual period.)

 The cervix is sometimes softened using laminaria or vaginal medication the night before the procedure.

 On the day of the procedure, a local anesthetic is injected into the cervix.

 The abortionist then stretches the cervix open using metal dilating rods, gradually increasing the size.

 Once the opening is large enough, a plastic tube is inserted into the uterus through the cervix & connected to an electric or manual vacuum device.
 The suction device is then turned on and pulls the fetus's body apart and out into a suction container.